 The false prophet did what Satan did in the garden of Eden.
-When God had forbidden man to eat of the tree of knowledge of good and evil under pain of death, Satan through the serpent came with the contradictory message, “Ye shall not surely die” (Gen. 3:4).
-The false prophet lied as Satan is a liar and the father of lies” (John 8:44).
+When God had forbidden man to eat of the tree of knowledge of good and evil under pain of death, Satan through the serpent came with the contradictory message, “Ye shall not surely die” (Genesis 3:4).
+The false prophet lied as Satan, who “is a liar and the father of lies” (John 8:44).

-The true prophet had his instructions from God, and had twice voiced them as reasons for refusing to give ear to a contrary call (vs. 8, 9, 16, 17).
+The true prophet had his instructions first from God, and had twice voiced them as reasons for refusing to give ear to a contrary call (verses 8, 9, 16, 17).
 In going contrary to the express directions from the Lord, he was placing himself on Satan’s ground, where the Lord could not help him.
-Then God spoke through the false prophet of the judgement on the true prophet.
 And the man of God was brought to see his mistake by words delivered by the messenger of Satan.
 As a result, a lion killed the prophet that didn’t obey God.

 The lesson that the Lord wanted the nation of Israel to learn from this story was that disobedience leads to death.
-And in mercy, God sent the nation of Israel a series of signs to warn them from the judgement that will befall them if they don’t repent.
-At that time, the Lord caused the withered arm of the king (1 Kings 13:4), the alter that split apart (1 Kings 13:5), and finally the swift death of the prophet who had gone contrary to the Lord’s command ((1 Kings 13:24) all these signs should have caused them to awaken.
+In mercy, God sent the nation of Israel a series of signs to warn them from the judgements that will befall them if they don’t repent.
+At that time, the Lord caused the withered arm of the king (1 Kings 13:4), the alter to split apart (1 Kings 13:5), and finally the swift death of the prophet who had gone contrary to the Lord’s command (1 Kings 13:24).
+All these signs should have caused them to awaken.
 But the nation refused to see God’s disapproval with their disobedience and didn’t heed all these warnings.